sparkflows/sparkflows-docs/docs/processors/ETL/Filter/filterByStringLength.rst

 FilterByStringLength
 ==========

-This node filters the Rows within the given string length
+This node filters the Rows within the given string length.
+The column to be used for determining the string length is specified

 Input
 ----------